Auslander Regularity of p-adic Distribution Algebras: Results on certain standard groups

 \section{Results on certain standard groups}

-Over the ground field $\Q_p$ the Fr\'echet-Stein theory of the distribution algebra depends heavily on the presence of uniform subgroups: every compact locally $\Q_p$-analytic group contains an open normal uniform subgroup ([DDMS], Cor.
+Over the ground field $\Q_p$ the Fr\'echet-Stein theory of the distribution algebra depends heavily on the presence of uniform subgroups: every compact locally $\Q_p$-analytic group contains an open normal uniform subgroup (\cite{DDMS}, Cor.
 8.34).
 It is the principal aim of this section to generalize this latter fact in a suitable way to the ground field $L$.

 ~\\ We begin by reviewing the notion of a standard group.
 Let $\mathfrak{m}$ be the maximal ideal in the valuation ring $\ol$ of $L$.
 A locally $L$-analytic group is called {\it standard} of {\it level} $h,~h\in\N$ if it admits a global chart onto $\stanh\subseteq L^d$ such that the group operation is given by a single power series without constant term and with coefficients in $\ol^d$.
 A standard group of level $1$ will simply be called standard.
-Any compact locally $L$-analytic group contains an open subgroup which is standard ([B-L], III.
+Any compact locally $L$-analytic group contains an open subgroup which is standard (\cite{B-L}, III.
 7.3 Thm.
 4).
 In case $L=\Q_p$ a locally $\Q_p$-analytic group is called {\it standard*} if it admits a global chart onto $p^\kap\Z_p^d$ such that the group operation is given by a single power series without constant term and with coefficients in $\Z_p^d$.
-A standard* group is uniform ([DDMS], Thm.~8.31). \begin{lem} Suppose $G$ is a locally $\Q_p$-analytic group which is standard* with respect to the global chart $\psi: G\rightarrow p^\kap\Z_p^d$.
+A standard* group is uniform according to \cite{DDMS}, Thm.~8.31.
+We deduce a lemma from the proof of this result. \begin{lemma} Suppose $G$ is a locally $\Q_p$-analytic group which is standard* with respect to the global chart $\psi: G\rightarrow p^\kap\Z_p^d$.
 Denote by $e_i\in \Z_p^d$ the $i$-th unit vector.
-The elements $h_i:=\psi^{-1}(p^\kap e_i)$ constitute a minimal set $h_1,...,h_d$ of topological generators of $G$. \end{lem} \begin{pr} By the proof of [loc.cit.] $\psi$ induces a group isomorphism where $P_2(G)$ equals the Frattini subgroup of $G$.
-Hence, $h_1,...,h_d$ is a minimal set of topological generators. \end{pr}
+The elements $h_i:=\psi^{-1}(p^\kap e_i)$ constitute a minimal set $h_1,...,h_d$ of topological generators of $G$. \end{lemma} \begin{proof} By the proof of [loc.cit.] $\psi$ induces a group isomorphism where $P_2(G)$ equals the Frattini subgroup of $G$.
+Hence, $h_1,...,h_d$ is a minimal set of topological generators. \end{proof}